 Some products may require or permit the use of data protection.
 Whether data protection has been applied to a dataset can be determined from the dataset discovery metadata in the exchange catalogue file (see S-100 Part 17).
 Digital signatures and authentication are described in S-100 Part 15.
 The protection method is indicated in dataset discovery metadata (S-100 Part 17; it should also be documented in individual Product Specifications.
 At present there is only one method specified in S-100, which is described in Part 15.
-S-100 Part 15 should be referenced for authentication and integrity checks.
+S-100 Part 15 should be referenced for authentication and integrity checks).

 General requirements